ISDuBA/ISDuBA/docs/developer/queries.md

 ### client does the selection

-The client will select the first two eligable queries and display the first two before displaying a brief stats section.
+The client will select the first two eligible queries and display the first two before displaying a brief stats section.

 The first is to be displayed left and aims to show which new documents have been incoming.

-The second it to be displayed right and aims to show which changes were done within our application to data that was alread in.
+The second it to be displayed right and aims to show which changes were done within our application to data that was already in.

-Then the client displays the other eligable queries below.
+Then the client displays the other eligible queries below.

-#### calculating eligable queries
+#### calculating eligible queries

 Take all personal queries that for the dashboard.

-Behind them take all global queries for the dasboard that are configured for the leading role and are not deselected via the ignored table.
+Behind them take all global queries for the dashboard that are configured for the leading role and are not deselected via the ignored table.